rileyblackwell/company-growth-rates/README.md

 This program is used to visualize growth projections for stock companies.

-A list of companies that are avaiable to view can be found in CompanyDataCSV.txt
+A list of companies that are avaiable to view can be found in CompanyDataCSV.txt.

+Projections are avaible to view for revenue, operating income, eps, and pe.